-Gamesley Primary School is committed to safeguarding and promoting the physical, mental and emotional welfare of every pupil, both inside and outside of the school premises.
+Gamesley Primary School and Gamesley Early Excellence Centre schools are both committed to safeguarding and promoting the physical, mental and emotional welfare of every pupil, both inside and outside of the school premises.
 We implement a whole-school preventative approach to managing safeguarding concerns, ensuring that the wellbeing of pupils is at the forefront of all action taken.